 Hematopoietic stem cell > Abnormal immature myeloid cells can crowd out normal stem cells as they are often no longer able to move onto the next step and differentiate into red, white blood cells and platelets, or they do become immature specialised cells but are abnormal > Specialised cells (red, white cells or platelets) aren’t produced, or are produced but are abnormal and die shortly before or after being released into the bloodstream

-Myelodysplasia can involve one cell line, for example red blood cell only, or multiple cell lines.
-Erythrocytes (red bood cells) are the most prominent cell affected.
+Myelodysplasia can involve one cell line, for example, red blood cell only, or multiple cell lines.
+Erythrocytes (red blood cells) are the most common cell involved.

 Refractory cytopenia with unilineage dysplasia (RCUD) means that your cat has low numbers of one type of blood cell.
 For example:

 - Refractory thrombocytopenia means he has low blood platelets but normal red and white blood cells.

 - Refractory anemia means he has low red blood cells but normal white blood cells and platelets.

 - Refractory leukopenia means he has low white blood cells but normal red blood cells and platelets.

 Refractory cytopenia with multilineage dysplasia (RCMD) means that more than one type of blood cell is affected.

 There are no age or gender predilections with this myelodysplasia, Persians, and Birmans appear to be slightly over-represented.
 Cats with feline immunodeficiency disease and feline leukemia are at higher risk of developing myelodysplasia.
 It may be primary or secondary.